 “You know, all frogs are not bad.
 Just the ones with red on them…”

 I had many options.
 Being me, I did a statistical analysis of previous nightmare incidents.
-I included Tyoma’s distress, time of morning and my need for sleep as variables.
+I included Liev’s distress, time of morning and my need for sleep as variables.
 I decided to give him five more minutes of cuddles and let him read himself to sleep.
 I miscalculated.
 An hour later, I hovered on the jerky borderland of sleep.
 The knocking began.

 “It’s time to wake up, guys.
 It’s already light outside.
 It’s time to wake up!”

 Our little rooster had spied the first glimmer of dawn at 4:30.
 I had to admit, despite the bad dreams and early hour, Liev was impeccably polite.
 Papa took him back to his room as I feigned sleep.
 At 5:30, Liev returned.